 - Developmental delays

 Infants born with encephalocele will require care from a hospital close to home, for safety and for practical reasons.
-Your child will need to stay in the hospital after surgery, and there will be multiple follow-up visits as they grow.
+Beyond the initial surgical treatment to repair the protrusion and opening, your child will require multiple follow-up visits as they grow.

 A child with encephalocele will need surgery to place the protruding matter back into the skull and close the opening.
 The length of surgery and recovery will depend on the case and location of the protrusion.
 Multiple surgeries may be needed.
 CHOC will have a team of specialists including neurosurgeons, nurses, plastic surgeons and others, working diligently to treat your child.